 Credit card issuers

-For additional protection, the app uses a method known as tokenization when transferring your credit card information.
-Rather than passing along the actual numbers on your card, your data is shared as a random series of numbers when making a payment.
+For added protection, the app uses a method called tokenization when you transfer your credit card information.
+Instead of passing on your actual credit card numbers, your data is shared as a random series of numbers.